-On October 9, 2023, our vendor notified us of an incident related to vulnerabilities they discovered in their MOVEit Transfer software by Progress Software, a commonly used secure Managed File Transfer (MFT) software supporting file transfer activities by thousands of organizations around the world.
+On August 8, 2023, our vendor notified us of an incident related to vulnerabilities they discovered in their MOVEit Transfer by Progress Software, a commonly used secure Managed File Transfer (MFT) software supporting file transfer activities by thousands of organizations around the world.
 The MOVEit Transfer software was used to support our third-party vendor's services.

 The investigation conducted by our vendor identified suspicious activity in our vendor's use of the MOVEit Transfer by Progress Software-between May 27 to 31, 2023.
 During that time, unauthorized actors obtained certain files held by our vendor.
-On October 21, 2023, our vendor provided us with the potentially impacted data and on November 9, 2023, we completed our internal review of the impacted data and developed a list of the impacted individuals as a result of the event.
-Our review indicated that information related to you was present in the affected system.
+On September 25, 2023, our vendor completed their internal review of the impacted data and provided us with a list of the impacted individuals as a result of the event.
+Following receipt of this event, we worked as quickly as possible to verify the address information of these individuals and provide notification to you.